 ovhcloud-vault-token Opaque 1 5m

-Deploy a ClusterSecretStore to connect ESO to the Secret Manager
+Deploy a ClusterSecretStore to connect ESO to Secret Manager

-It will use the HashiCorp Vault provider with token authentification and with the OKMS endpoint as backend.
+It will use the HashiCorp Vault provider with token auth, and the OKMS endpoint as the backend.

 apiVersion: external-secrets.io/v1